Bay City Rollers: World impact: 1976

-As the group's popularity swelled to superstardom in the UK, a concerted effort was made by Arista Records (the record company that evolved from Bell) to launch the Rollers in North America.
-New Arista head, Clive Davis, was instrumental in grooming and overseeing the project.
-His work paid off, as in late 1975, the Rollers reached No. 1 on the US Billboard Hot 100 with "Saturday Night".
-"Saturday Night" had missed the UK chart completely two years earlier.
-The Rollers gave the track their American debut, via a satellite-link performance on Saturday Night Live, with Howard Cosell.
+With increasing popularity in the United Kingdom and in a number of international markets, a concerted effort was made by Arista Records (the record company that evolved from Bell) to launch the band in North America.
+The new head of Arista Records, Clive Davis, was instrumental in grooming and overseeing the project.
+After efforts from both the record label and Davis, the band achieved commercial breakthrough in the United States, as in late 1975 the Bay City Rollers reached No. 1 on the US Billboard Hot 100 with "Saturday Night".
+The song had missed the UK chart completely two years earlier.
+The band gave "Saturday Night" their American debut, via a satellite-link performance on Saturday Night Live, with Howard Cosell.
 In Canada, it fared equally well, hitting No. 1 on the RPM national singles chart on 10 January 1976.
-The Bay City Rollers (1975) album (North American release only) hit No. 1 in the same chart on 7 February.
+In 1975, they released their first album in North America, Bay City Rollers which peaked at number one in Canada on 7 February, and number twenty on the US Billboard 200 albums charts.

+The album finished the year as the fourth best selling album of the year in Canada, the twentieth in New Zealand and the sixty-fifth best selling in the United States by the end of 1975.
 A second North American hit came with "Money Honey", written by Faulkner and Wood, which hit No. 9 in the US.
 In Canada, it fared better, following its predecessor to the top, giving them their second No. 1 in the RPM national singles chart on 13 March 1976.

-The North America/Japan release album Rock n' Roll Love Letter (1976) jumped from No. 25, to the top position in a single week in Canada.
+In 1976, they released Rock n' Roll Love Letter as a North American and Japan release only, which jumped from No. 25 to the top position in a single week on the Canadian albums charts.
 This deposed their own Bay City Rollers (1975) at No. 1 on the national chart, on 27 March 1976, However, it only managed to achieve the No. 31 spot on the U.S. Billboard chart.

-They were also extremely popular in Australia.
-One example of their popularity, was put into the book about Countdown – the Australian TV music show which ran from 1974–1987.
-Their Countdown appearance in October 1976 coincided with a total eclipse of the sun.
-Director Ted Emery recalled:
+During this period, the band had established a large following in Australia, and on 23 October 1976, they appeared on the long-running Australian music TV show Countdown, a date which happened to coincide with a total eclipse of the sun.
+The show's director Ted Emery recalled:

 Alan Longmuir had left the group by early 1976, due to both the pressures of the band's success and feeling discomfort at being a member of a teen band whilst in his late twenties.
 He was replaced for seven months by 17-year-old Ian Mitchell from Northern Ireland; he was the first band member born outside Edinburgh.
-With Mitchell, the group released an album titled Dedication (1976), and hit the charts with a cover version of the Dusty Springfield song "I Only Want to Be with You. " The song reached US No. 12, as well as "Yesterday's Hero" (featuring live material from a 1976 personal appearance in Toronto's Nathan Phillips Square), and "Dedication".
+With Mitchell, the group released their sixth studio album overall, Dedication (1976), and achieved commercial success with their cover version of the Dusty Springfield song "I Only Want to Be with You".
+The song reached US No. 12, as well as "Yesterday's Hero" (featuring live material from a 1976 personal appearance in Toronto's Nathan Phillips Square), and "Dedication".